Sable (wrestler): Post–WWF (1999–2002)

-Return to WWE
+Return to World Wrestling Entertainment (2003–2004)

 Relationship with Vince McMahon (2003)

 Rena Mero returned to the WWF, which is now known as World Wrestling Entertainment (WWE) on April 3, 2003, episode of SmackDown!, reprising her role as Sable.
-Sable continued portraying a villainess and spent several months in a storyline with new Playboy covergirl Torrie Wilson.
+Sable continued portraying a villainess and spent several months in a storyline with new Playboy cover girl Torrie Wilson.
 During their angle, the evil Sable followed Wilson down to her matches, talked with her backstage, and on one occasion, she left Wilson in a tag match alone to fend for herself.
 Sable eventually challenged Wilson to a showdown bikini contest at Judgment Day.
 After Sable got the bigger applause, Wilson removed her underwear to reveal an even smaller bikini underneath, and Special Guest Referee Tazz declared Wilson the winner.
 After the match, Wilson went up to Sable and kissed her before exiting the ring.
 Sable then had an altercation with the guest judge Tazz, dumping water on him on the following edition of SmackDown!, as a means of gaining revenge for declaring Wilson the winner.

 Sable then feuded with Stephanie McMahon in a storyline in which she was Vince McMahon's mistress.
 Vince appointed Sable as Stephanie's personal assistant against Stephanie's will, sparking the feud between the duo.
 During the feud, they competed in several catfights, a food fight, a parking lot brawl in which Sable's bra was ripped off, revealing both her breasts on live television, and a match in which Sable smacked a clipboard over Stephanie's head.
 At Vengeance, Sable defeated Stephanie after interference by her new ally, A-Train.
 At SummerSlam, Sable accompanied A-Train in his match against The Undertaker, which he lost.
 After the match, The Undertaker held Sable so that Stephanie could use a Spear attack on her.
 After SummerSlam, Vince and Sable focused on getting rid of Stephanie for good, so Vince made an "I Quit" match at No Mercy.
 During the match, Sable slapped Stephanie and was involved in a scuffle with Linda McMahon.